Parsimonious Mixed Models: Parameter estimation in mixed models

 \section{Parameter estimation in mixed models}

-Following the publication of \citet{Barr:Levy:Scheepers:Tily:13} containing the advice to ``keep it maximal'' when formulating an {\sc lmm} for confirmatory analysis, the frequency of reports and queries related to failure of a model fit to converge has increased, for example, in the discussion list for the \pkg{lme4} \citep{Bates:Maechler:Bolker:Walker:2014} package for \proglang{R}.
-Although {\sc lmm}s and generalized linear mixed-effects models ({\sc glmm}s) are versatile tools for modeling the variability in observed responses and attributing parts of this variability to different sources, like any statistical modeling technique they have their limitations.
+Following the publication of \citet{BarrLevyScheepersTily13} containing the advice in its title to ``keep it maximal'' when formulating an LMM for confirmatory analysis, the frequency of reports and queries related to failure of a model fit to converge has increased, for example, in the discussion list for the \texttt{lme4} package for R \citep{R-lme4}.
+Although LMMs and generalized linear mixed-effects models (GLMMs) are versatile tools for modeling the variability in observed responses and attributing parts of this variability to different sources, like any statistical modeling technique they have their limitations.
 Knowledge of these limitations is important in ensuring appropriate usage.

 As the complexity of the model increases, so does the difficulty of the optimization problem.
-For {\sc lmm}s, aside from intercept and fixed effects, the parameters being estimated represent variances and covariances, which are typically much more difficult to estimate than regression coefficients.
-The parameters in {\sc glmm}s are even more complicated.
+For LMMs, aside from intercept and fixed effects, the parameters being estimated represent variances and covariances, which are typically much more difficult to estimate than regression coefficients.
+The parameters in GLMMs are even more complicated.

 When there is more than one experimental factor, say in a factorial design, the number of parameters to be estimated explodes.
-For example, a maximal model with three experimental within-subject and within-items factors with two levels each in a full factorial design incorporating the seven main effects and interactions plus the intercept with random effects for subject and item, would require estimation of eight fixed-effects coefficients and 73 variance-covariance parameters.
-The online supplement to \citet{Barr:Levy:Scheepers:Tily:13} fits such a model to data from an experiment described in \citet{Kronmuller:Barr:2007}.
+For example, a maximal model with three experimental within-subject and within-items factors with two levels each in a full factorial design incorporating the seven main effects and interactions plus the intercept with random effects for subject and item, would require estimation of eight fixed-effects coefficients and $73$ variance-covariance parameters.
+The online supplement to \citet{BarrLevyScheepersTily13} fits such a model to data from an experiment described in \citet{KronmullerBarr2007}.
 We also present a reanalysis of this experiment below.